Tapela and Another v Attorney General and Others

 Tapela and Another v Attorney General and Others is a legal case in Botswana concerning the right of two HIV-positive non-citizen prisoners to access antiretroviral (ARV) medication at state expense.
-On 22 August 2014, the Botswana High Court in Gaborone ordered the government of Botswana to provide ARV medication to the prisoners.
+On 22 August 2014, the High Court of Botswana in Gaborone ordered the government of Botswana to provide ARV medication to the prisoners.

 Background

 The case was brought by two Zimbabwean citizens who were imprisoned in Gaborone Central Prison and the Botswana Network on Ethics, Law and HIV/AIDS (BONELA).
 The two prisoners were both diagnosed as HIV-positive in prison.
 They were denied ARV treatment despite that their physical conditions met the treatment criteria under the government's Treatment Guidelines.
 The government denied them ARV treatment on the basis that they were not citizens.
 HIV-positive prisoners who were citizens were given access to ARV treatment at state expense in terms of the government's policy at the time.